Abd-ulRahman/FusionCMS_4_LC/README.md

 # Abd-ulRahman's FusionCMS Drived from Poszer's FusionCMS

 ## Intro
-This is the FusionCMS that Poszer is working on updating it with fixes!
+This is the FusionCMS that Abd-ulRahman is working on updating it with fixes!

 CMS Version: 6.2.1